bob123456678/TrainControl/Readme.md

 ## Changelog

+* v2.0.8 [Beta]
+    - Fixed bug where the number of days shown in the stats table was not sorted correctly

 * v2.0.7 [12/17/23]
     - Locomotive speed and function commands are now fully supported in routes
     - Added locomotive speed/function command fields to the route editing wizard